onetwosri/no-teleport-olm/lightning cycle olm.md

 - Alternatively, you can choose to scythe at melee safespot, then continue scything at thumb.
 However, you will lose ticks if the first two attacks you tank are autos (_i.e._, sequence 3) as you will still need to turn the head mid

 ##### Scenario 3: Killing the mage hand from the melee safespot
-1. Scythe on tick (_do not_ go all the way to the mid safespot)
+1. Scythe on tick at the thumb (_do not_ go all the way to the mid safespot)
-2. Scythe (1t after olm) then immediately run mid to turn the head center
+2. Scythe (1t after olm) at the thumb then immediately run mid to turn the head center

 _Notes:_
 - This is the simplest scenario.
 Portals can happen on olm's 3rd attack after you kill the mage hand.
 By turning the head mid after your second scythe, you skip portals and ensure the first special you encounter will be crystals or lightning